 The role of the smaller municipalities is limited to collection, and some house connections, with no real water management that would need or lead to collaborative efforts.
 The intended policy is to amalgamate 7 to 8 municipalities, taking into account socio-economic conditions, to merge their services and form a joint services council.
-Now that the regulatory entity (WSRC) is in place, it can help with gathering the data and putting it together in a merged system, and assess the extent that amalgamation can achieve.
+This process has already started through cooperation of PWA and MoLG.
+A road map for establishing Regional Water Utility is also underway.
+Now that the regulatory entity (WSRC) is in place, it can help with gathering the data and putting it together in a merged system.
 Local government policies can be translated into projects that merge smaller municipalities together.
 The modality would be to have innovative projects, put in place capacity building packages, provide O&M budgets to the individual municipality, and deliver the project water system to the Joint Water Council that has a water department common for the member municipalities.
 All this is at an interim stage so as to ease the transformation from scattered providers to amalgamated entities acting regionally, as the Law stipulates, to provide water and wastewater services.
 The law states in this regard that "responsibilities, powers, and procedures pertaining to the licensing, structure, management, financial resources, dissolution, and all other matters related to the work of Regional Water Utilities shall be regulated pursuant to a regulation issued by the Cabinet of Ministers."